Regulations & Current Topics

 We hope that by helping to shape standards in this young and promising market, we can continue to create sustainable partnerships in which risk is genuinely shared between the bank and investors.

-To qualify for the STS qualification, CRS transactions need to adhere to a variety of criteria, each of which falls under one the three main pillars of the label.
+To qualify for the STS designation, CRS transactions need to adhere to a variety of criteria, which fall under one the three main pillars of the label.
 For ‘Simple’, this includes, among others, a homogeneity requirement for the underlying asset pool: only one type of exposure, for example corporate loans, is allowed.
-Under ‘Transparent’, the risk sharing bank has to share data on historical default and loss performance and independent verification of the eligibility for (a sample of) the underlying exposures is required.
+Under ‘Transparent’, the risk sharing bank has to provide data on historical default and loss performance and independent verification of the eligibility for (a sample of) the underlying exposures is required.
 An example of the requirements under ‘Standardised’ is a minimum risk retention by risk sharing bank (please find more information and our view on risk alignment here).
 Finally, several specific criteria for CRS transactions are included, such as which credit events should be included at a minimum.

 The current STS standards allow for cash proceeds of STS compliant synthetic securitisations to be held on deposit by the risk sharing bank, albeit under conditions.
 We believe strongly that these cash proceeds should always be collateralised in order to mitigate bank counterparty credit risk.
 More details on collateralisation of investment notional can be found here.